Step 5: Analyze your text and get results

 Mean Sentence Length - This value is the average length of a sentence in the text, based on the sentences that were analyzed.
 (Professional version only)

-Mean Log Word Frequency - This value is the logarithm of the number of times a word appears in the MetaMetrics Spanish research corpus.
+Mean Log Word Frequency - This value is the logarithm of the number of times a word appears in each 5-million words of the MetaMetrics research corpus of 571-million words.
 The mean log word frequency is the average of all such values for words which appear in the text being analyzed.
 (Professional version only)

 << Go back to Step 4: Convert your text into a plain text file